Sergimayol/QA-MLLM/README.md

 - [ ] Allow to use other languages as context input
 - [ ] Create CLI application
 - [ ] Create GUI application
+- [ ] Allow to specify the model to use
+- [ ] Allow hot swapping of models
+- [ ] Allow hot swapping of tokenizer
+- [ ] Allow hot swapping of context input

 ## License